 Here's some things you should know before you book your workshop!

 Zoom workshops take place on Tuesday mornings and afternoons.

 In-person workshops take place on Wednesdays and Thursdays, mornings or afternoons, in our Connswater Shopping Centre writing space.

-Creativity is encouraged, courage is celebrated and there’s no such thing as a bad idea
+Every contribution is celebrated, whimsy is welcome and there’s no such thing as a bad idea!

 How do I book a workshop?

 Choose a date and time that suits your schedule and book via our Calendly calendar:

 What do I need to participate in a Zoom workshop?

 A computer or laptop with a microphone, speakers and camera.